suziequ33/SQL-Library-Manger-8/README.md

 used Code Beautify/CSS Portal to convert HTML to Pug.
 *Peer-review by Travis Alstrand.
 Needed to fix with updating book and title or author are missing throw error.
 When I changed that update didnt redirect to home page.
 So fixed that.
-Travie also said then non-existen book id is routed my global errror handler to
+Travie also said then non-existen book id is routed my global errror handler to render a friendly 'Page Not Found' page.
+He said it was due to the usage of res.sendStatus(404).
+He said to create a new Error, fibing it a status and message and passing it using next().
+So I did this.